 - 2 tbsp chopped coriander or cilantro leaves, optional

-Place the cashews, poppy seeds and sesame seeds in a blender with 1/2 cup of water and blend into a smooth paste.
+Place the cashews, poppy seeds, fried onions and sesame seeds in a blender with 1/2 cup of water and blend into a smooth paste.
 Set aside.

 Place the steel insert in your Instant Pot and add 2 tbsp of water.
 Set the Instant Pot to saute, and add the ginger and garlic.

 Saute for 2 minutes or until the water has dried up.
 Add the potatoes, all the mushrooms along with the stock from soaking the dry mushrooms, ground black pepper, cayenne, if using, turmeric, garam masala, and salt to taste.

 Add the cashew paste.
 Give it all a good stir.

 Click on the Instant Pot lid and set the Instant Pot to high pressure for five minutes.